tendermint/spec/spec/abci/abci.md

     be updated during `Commit`, ensuring that `Commit` is never called twice for the same block height.

-> Note: Semantic version is reference to [semantic versioning](https://semver.org/).
+> Note: Semantic version is a reference to [semantic versioning](https://semver.org/).
 Semantic versions in info will be displayed as X.X.x.

 ### InitChain